General information

 Examination dates Dr. Stockis:

-Please register yourself in person at the Dean's Office with Heike Sternike (Building 48, 511).
+Please register yourself in person with Huixia Lin-Jablonski (Building 48, 535).
 Please bring your student ID with you.

 Below are the lectures offered by our group in the winter semester.